 - Exterior surfaces, including the top, bottom and sides of the door must be finish coated with a good quality exterior grade paint or topcoat.
 At least three (3) coats of exterior grade topcoat with a UV inhibitor must be applied.

 - Dark opaque stains as well as dark colored paints in installations with high sun exposure will not be covered under warranty as cracking, splitting, and warping are at high risk in this application.
 Staining or painting the door black or any other dark opaque colors will void the warranty.
 These colors cause harm to the wood components by absorbing excess heat/UV rays.
+Here is a good guide for stain colors found in our Frequently Asked Questions.

 - Most finishes on exterior doors deteriorate due to exposure to elements.
 To ensure exterior doors receive the protection required, inspect the condition of exterior topcoat at least once a year and re-coat as often as needed to maintain the protective stability of the finish.